THE RIGHT TO SURVIVORS' PENSION

 • Completed at least 5 years of insurance periods or at least 10 years of qualifying periods, or

-• Met the requirements relating to the length of qualifying periods for acquiring the right to a disability pension due to complete loss of working capacity, or
+• Met the requirements for the length of pensionable service for acquiring the right to a disability pension, or

 • Was a beneficiary of an old-age, early retirement or disability pension, or